3.3 Family Assessments (Child and Family or Strengthening Families Assessments)

 If during the course of the assessment it is discovered that a school age child is not attending an educational establishment, the local authority with education responsibilities must be contacted to establish the reason for this.

-Outcomes of Child and Family Assessments
+Outcomes of Family Assessments

-Taking account of confidentiality, written information on the outcome of the Child and Family Assessment should be provided to professional referrers and family members.
+Taking account of confidentiality, written information on the outcome of the Family Assessment should be provided to professional referrers and family members.
 Exceptions are justified only where this might jeopardise an enquiry or place any individual at risk.

 Feedback should be provided to non-professional referrers about the outcome of this stage of the referral in a manner consistent with respecting the confidentiality and welfare of the child.